GetTerms/getterms-cookie-consent-and-policies/readme.txt

 No private repositories are required to build; all source files needed are available in the public repository.

 == Changelog ==

+= 1.0 =
+* Functionality updates to comply with WordPress plugin directory requirements

 = 0.8 =
 * Integration with WP Consent API.